 The course aims to teach doctors the skills required to understand, diagnose, treat and prevent diseases that are especially prevalent in tropical and developing countries where resources may be limited.
 The course has a strong epidemiological base but the scientific basis of infectious diseases is also given priority.

-A particular feature of the course is the diversity of students who attend it.
-Among the 70 students who take the course each year, more than 25 different countries are usually represented.
-Students range in experience from recently qualified doctors to specialist infectious disease physicians and surgeons with many years of experience working in tropical and developing countries.
+A particular feature of the course is the diversity of students who attend.
+Among the 70 students who take the diploma course each year, more than 25 different countries are usually represented.
+Students range in experience from recently qualified doctors (though usually no earlier than 3 years post-graduation) to specialist infectious disease physicians and surgeons with many years of experience working in tropical and developing countries.

 The course is continually updated in response to changing needs, new developments in knowledge and technology, and student feedback.
 It has remained highly popular with students throughout its history which spans over 100 years.